-The Fund is committed to building the knowledge and skills appropriate for our governing bodies in an evolving regulatory landscape2.
+The Fund is committed to building the knowledge and skills appropriate for our Governing Bodies in an evolving regulatory landscape8.
 The Fund firmly believes that the benefits over the long-term are essential to the effective governance and management of the Fund.

 Climate change, the transition to net zero, and the associated financial risks and opportunities are covered within our annual governing body training.
-Training on the Fund's approach to climate risk analysis and climate-related financial disclosure was delivered to our governing bodies by Fund Officers and members of the LGPS Central Limited ("LGPS Central") Responsible Investment and Engagement team in October 2023.
+Training on the Fund's approach to climate risk analysis and climate-related financial disclosure was delivered to our Governing Bodies by Fund Officers and members of the LGPS Central Limited ("LGPS Central") Responsible Investment and Engagement team.